vadpiccini/coursera_flashcards/README.md

 # 📚 Coursera Flashcards

-A Chrome Extension to generate notes and flashcards from Coursera video pages using OpenAI
+A Chrome Extension to generate notes and flashcards from Coursera video pages using OpenAI.

 **Handcrafted by a fellow learner, this Chrome extension is my personal contribution to making our learning journey on Coursera a little easier.**